BAGPALLAB7/Hacktoberfest-2021/README.md

 File name should contain question no. and problem name

 Add problem statement and example input output as comment in you program.

+<>Note : Program should not be repeat plz check it first.